orta/ts-playgrounds-github/README.md

 # Add Links to TypeScript Playground in GitHub

-A Chromium based extension for sending code to the TypeScript playground.
+A Chromium or Safari extension for sending code to the TypeScript playground.

 ![](screenshots/comments.png)